joelfuller2016/New-App-Chat-Bot/README.md

 For a detailed plan and folder structure see [docs/project-plan.md](docs/project-plan.md).

+> **Build Requirements**: The solution targets **.NET Framework 4.8** and must be built on Windows using Visual Studio or MSBuild. .NET CLI on Linux is insufficient.

 > **Note**: The implementation is intentionally lightweight and serves as a starting point.
 Some parts (e.g. Google OAuth flow) are provided as placeholders.